Higher Degrees by Research

 Tel: +61 3 9905 4313

-All doctoral and MPhil candidates, including staff candidates, are permitted to submit a thesis including published works.
-The thesis including published worksis not a different degree; rather, it is a thesis format that includes papers that have been prepared, or accepted, for publication.
+All doctoral and MPhil candidatesare permitted to submit a thesis including published works.
+The thesis including published is not a different degree; rather, it is a thesis format that includes papers that have been prepared, or accepted, for publication.
 They may have more than one author, in which case signatures from co-authors are required.
 The papers do not have to be rewritten for the thesis: they can be inserted in their published format.
-In the Faculty of Medicine, Nursing and Health Sciences, papers are required to have been published or accepted for publication.
+In the Faculty of Medicine, Nursing and Health Sciences, papers are required to have been submitted for, or accepted for, publication.

-The thesis must reflect a sustained and cohesive theme, and framing or substantial linking text is required in introducing the research and linking the chapter and papers.
+The thesis must reflect a sustained and cohesive theme, and framing or substantial linking text is normally required in introducing the research and linking the chapter and papers.
+Workshops on the thesis by publication are run through the exPERT series, if you require more information.

-Chapter 7 of the Doctoral Handbook sets out the conditions attached to thesis including published works.
+Chapter 7 of the Doctoral Handbook sets out the conditions attached to thesis by publication.

 Papers must have been researched and written during the course of candidature.
 The Doctoral Handbook section 7.1.3 states the requirements.
 See http://www.monash.edu.au/migr/research-degrees/handbook/chapter-seven/7-1.html

 The Candidate's Contribution

 The papers that form the body of the thesis are papers preferably published or accepted for publication by a scholarly referred journal, or if book chapters have been through the same scholarly anonymised peer review process.
-A paper submitted for consideration of publication may be considered for inclusion, but such papers cannot form the body of the included publications.
+A paper submitted for consideration of publication can be considered for inclusion.

-All theses thesis including published works must include declarations which specify the extent and nature of your contribution to the publications.
+All theses by publication must include declarations which specify the extent and nature of your contribution to the publications.
 If you are the sole author, this still needs to be specified.
 There are two declarations that you must include which acknowledge the contribution made to the research work and/or authorship by you and other parties:

 - General declaration (part A): this is placed at the front of the thesis and replaces the standard general declaration.
 It lists the work/s written by you in collaboration with other authors and shows the publication status of those works.
 If you are the sole author, you only need refer to the publication status.